Managing and sharing APIs

 When you define your APIs in Postman using the API Builder, each API is associated with a workspace.
 You can share access to your APIs, discuss them in comments, and view schema activity.

-You can share an API via its workspace either in the Postman app or the web dashboard.
+You can share an API via its workspace in Postman.
 By sharing your workspace with collaborators, you can provide access to the API via designated roles with specific permissions, including Viewer and Editor.

 The Viewer role is only available on certain Postman plans.